 Portions of the Delmarva Peninsula, the largest peninsula on the East Coast, may lose protections under the revised rules.
 The peninsula lies in Delaware and parts of Maryland and Virginia.
 (Photo: Michael Alford/Shutterstock)

-For critics of the 2015 definitions, the proposed rule changes — which have a 60-day comment period before a final version of the rule is issued — eases what they consider unfair regulatory burdens.
+For critics of the 2015 definitions, the rule changes ease what they consider unfair regulatory burdens.

 What the rule change means for wetlands and vernal pools

-The proposed definitions could have significant impacts on wetlands and bodies water that are seasonal rather than permanent.
-The Center for Biological Diversity noted that the new rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
-The map above, created by the Center for Biological Diversity, shows areas that could lose protections under the new rules.
+The rules and changing definitions could have significant impacts on wetlands and bodies water that are seasonal rather than permanent.
+The Center for Biological Diversity noted during the proposal period that the rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
+The map above, created by the Center for Biological Diversity, shows areas that will lose protections under the new rules.

 This vernal pool is located at the Santa Rosa Plateau in California's Riverside County.
 It may no longer receive federal water protections.
-(Photo: Joanna Gilkeson/Pacific Southwest Region USFWS/Flickr)
+(Photo: Joanna Gilkeson/USFWS [public domain]/Flickr)

 Wetlands and vernal pools provide vital support for wildlife.
 Some amphibians, in particular, rely on vernal pools to safely reproduce since, due to the ephemeral nature of the pools, fish aren't there to eat them or their eggs.
 Additionally, some amphibians must spawn in the same place they were spawned themselves.
 Migratory birds also rely on them for water and food since plants that are dormant during fall and winter months will flourish following the rains, attracting insects (which the amphibians also enjoy eating).